hateinterlude/archive/README.md

 # archive
-just a bunch of things which could be useful
+just a bunch of things which could be useful to anyone